readthedocs/readthedocs.org/docs/development/settings.rst

 RTD_BUILD_MEDIA_STORAGE
 -----------------------

-Default: ``None``
+Default: ``readthedocs.builds.storage.BuildMediaFileSystemStorage``

 Use this storage class to upload build artifacts to cloud storage (S3, Azure storage).
 This should be a dotted path to the relevant class (eg. ``'path.to.MyBuildMediaStorage'``).
-This class should mixin :class:`readthedocs.builds.storage.BuildMediaStorageMixin`.
+Your class should mixin :class:`readthedocs.builds.storage.BuildMediaStorageMixin`.

 ELASTICSEARCH_DSL